• Recipe Index

 small pot with rosemary and sugar

-1. Step 1: Add one cup water, one cup sugar, and the rosemary sprigs to a small pot.
+1. Step 1: Add 1 cup of water, 1 cup of sugar, and the rosemary sprigs to a small pot.
 Stir to dissolve the sugar as the water heats and simmer for 10 minutes.
 Turn off the heat and allow to cool before removing the rosemary.

 ice being poured into a cocktail shaker